-To download a zip file containing the DEEP program, User's Manual, and core source code, click here.
+To download a zip file containing the DEEP program (DEEP.EXX must be renamed DEEP.EXE), User's Manual, and core source code, click here.
 The included CUDA runtime DLL must be placed in the same directory as DEEP.EXE.

 To download a zip file containing the CONVNET program, User's Manual, and core source code, click here.
 The included CUDA runtime DLL must be placed in the same directory as CONVNET.EXE.